Affiliate links on SoundGuys may earn us a commission. Learn more.

 It is possible that one earbud has ended up quieter than the other.
 To check if that is the case, you’ll need your iPhone handy:

 If none of these solutions help solve your loudness issues, you might need to contact Apple for service.
-Still, it is worth trying out all of the above mentioned options, just in case you overlooked something obvious like the volume settings or a muted device.
+Still, it is worth trying out all of the options mentioned above, just in case you overlooked something obvious, like the volume settings or a muted device.

-On a Mac, there is the main volume control that lies in your menu bar and that you can adjust with the keyboard, too.
+On a Mac, the main volume control lies in your menu bar; you can adjust it with the keyboard, too.
 Plus, many apps feature an audio adjuster, like VLC.
-Furthermore, certain websites such as YouTube have their own volume sliders in their respective playback windows.
-So, it is good idea to ensure you set all these to a high level, and then just use the main Mac volume adjuster.
+Furthermore, certain websites like YouTube have their own volume sliders in their respective playback windows.
+So, it’s a good idea to ensure you set all these to a high level and then use the main Mac volume adjuster.
 That way, you won’t get confused about who is in charge.

 First, you should ensure the playback device isn’t muted.
 That might seem obvious, but it always helps to check.
 If you’re using a Mac for playback, you might have to select the AirPods as the preferred output device in the volume menu.
-If you are connected to both an iPhone and Mac at once, the Apple H1 chip might be detecting playback on one device and automatically switching to it when you are expecting it from the other, so ensure nothing unwanted is playing audio, such as a pop-up advertisement.
+Suppose you are connected to both an iPhone and a Mac at once.
+In that case, the Apple H1 chip might detect playback on one device and automatically switch to it when you expect it from the other, so ensure nothing unwanted is playing audio, such as a pop-up advertisement.
 Next, you can try the solutions mentioned above for low audio, and you might catch a muted app or volume slider plunked down to off while doing so, too.

-One of the most likely causes of one AirPod earbud being louder than the other is the balance control being off-center, as covered in this article above.
-You can adjust the balance in the Settings app of your iPhone under Accessibility > Audio/Visual > Balance and moving the slider back into the middle.
+One of the most likely causes of one AirPod earbud being louder than the other is the balance control being off-center.
+You can adjust the balance in your iPhone’s Settings app under Accessibility > Audio/Visual > Balance and move the slider back into the middle.

 Depending on your device, the pairing process for AirPods looks a little different.
 We have a step-by-step guide covering how to connect AirPods to any device.
 If you have an iPhone, follow these steps: